MirielCH/Archmage/README.md

 **Permissions**
 The bot needs the following permissions to run properly:
 • The scope `application.commands` in the guild for the slash commands.
-• Permissions `Send Messages`, `Change Permissions`, `Add Reactions` and `View Channel` in the channel you want use the bot in.
+• Permissions `Send Messages`, `Timeout Members`, `Add Reactions` and `View Channel` in the channel you want use the bot in.
 Note that due to the fact that slash commands work outside of the channel permissions currently, you can set an enchant in channels where the bot won't mute.
-The bot checks for these permissions when setting an enchant and lets you know when it wont't work.
+The bot checks for these permissions when setting an enchant and lets you know when it won't work.

 **Warning Emojis**
 If the bot reacts with a warning emoji to an enchant message, it either couldn't extract necessary data from the embed or it couldn't find the user that triggered the enchant.
 If you encounter such a warning emoji, you should have a close look at the user name of the user that enchanted and see in the debugger to find out what is going wrong.